openbmc/openbmc/poky/documentation/ref-manual/devtool-reference.rst

 As software matures, upstream recipes are upgraded to newer versions.
 As a developer, you need to keep your local recipes up-to-date with the upstream version releases.
-Several methods exist by which you can upgrade recipes.
+There are several ways of upgrading recipes.
 You can read about them in the ":ref:`dev-manual/common-tasks:upgrading recipes`" section of the Yocto Project Development Tasks Manual.
 This section overviews the ``devtool upgrade`` command.